JudeeeeeV/Calculator-Intelligent-Systems-1/README.md

 This is a simple Windows Forms calculator application built with C#.

+It was created as part of the **Intelligent Systems 1** course assignment.

 ## How to Run

 1. Download or clone this repository.